rodrigobusata/Cinelovers/README.md

 # Cinelovers
-To show my iOS development skill I created this app using the best practices of UX/UI design, TDD and Restful APIs, getting data from TMDb API.
+To practice my iOS development skill I created this app using the best practices of UX/UI design, TDD and Restful APIs, getting data from TMDb API.
 This app is compatible on the iPhone and iPad both on the portrait as well as landscape.

 ## Build Instructions
 ### Cocoapods